Havner/gentoo-overlay/README.md

 properly.
 This is simply my own private playground, not an overlay to be used by others.
 You have been warned.

+This overlay needs to be coupled with [GURU] for some dependencies.

 # Highlights

 This overlay contains latest [hyprland] with most of its dependencies.
 If some